sushmanthnatha/travel_advisory_2/README.md

 ## Overview
-This is a Flask web app which gathers Travel Advisory information .
+This is a Flask web app which serves as a  Travel Advisory application.

 ## Internship
 This work is part of the Data Science internship in GoYaana .